 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

+When deciding whether life insurance is worth it, it’s important to factor in the cost you’ll pay for a policy.
 The cost of life insurance varies and will depend on several factors, such as your age, gender, health status, and coverage amount.
 The younger and healthier you are, the better rates you’ll be able to land.

 Do you have a partner or children that depend on you financially?
 If so, life insurance can protect them if you suddenly pass away.
 Without a policy, your loved ones might struggle to support themselves and move on with their lives.